Do you have a dog as your lovely companion?

 It could be a medical problem or a shift in their daily routine.
 You can consult a veterinarian in this case.

-We’ve gone into detail on 7 reasons why your dog might lick your feet.
-Hope these were enough to explain your dog’s licking habits.
+We’ve discussed seven reasons why your dog might lick your feet.
+I hope these were enough to explain your dog’s licking habits.

 How Can I Get My Dog to Stop Licking My Feet?